wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/1-introduction.md

 The Portal Management app contains the following areas:

 - **Website** - Controls various operational aspects of the portal such as site and portal settings, page templates, temporary and permanent redirects within the site, and others.
-- **Content** - Provides access to static content that appears on the portal, navigation, and records that control portal access to Common Data Service data.
+- **Content** - Provides access to static content that appears on the portal, navigation, and records that control portal access to Dataverse data.
 - **Security** - Defines security assets such as web roles and entity permissions.
 - **Administration** - Includes miscellaneous portal features like portal wizard and integration with traffic analyzers and search engines.

 ## Portal wizard

 The Portal Management app includes a portal wizard that can be used to generate webpages with an entity list and a corresponding entity form.
-This tool can be used to quickly build a working portal application over the existing Common Data Service data.
+This tool can be used to quickly build a working portal application over the existing Dataverse data.

 > [!div class="mx-imgBorder"]
 > [![Portal wizard](../media/1-portal-wizard-ss.png)](../media/1-portal-wizard-ss.png#lightbox)